 In Figure 2, each dimension of the data chain sub-capability is described in detail.

 Figure 2.
 A detailed description of the data chain sub-capability dimensions.

 In our context, ‘data’ stands for formal deliverables/artifacts of the data management sub-capability.
 The key deliverables of this sub-capability are related to the rules and roles that ensure the operation of the data management function.

 There are several key deliverables of this sub-capability.

 As I have discussed in the series of my articles about Data lineage, the concept of data chain is not clearly defined, and its meaning is not aligned within the data management community.
-There are at least six concepts that intersect each other: data chain, data value chain, data flow, data lineage, integration architecture, information value chain.
-Each company should specify its understanding of what the data chain is, the key components that it is composed of, the level(s) of the data model used to document it, and the way it is documented.
+At least six ideas intersect the data chain, data value chain, data flow, data lineage, integration architecture, and information value chain.
+Each company should specify its understanding of what the data chain is, its components, the level(s) of the data model used to document it, and the way it is documented.
 Therefore, the first deliverable will be a metamodel of the data chain, which should be applicable and feasible for the company.

-As soon as the metamodel is specified, the data chain documentation will be made.
-It is advisable to create a catalog of data chains as a first step.
-The concept of critical data elements will assist in the prioritization of the documentation of data chains.
+The data chain documentation will be made as soon as the metamodel is specified.
+Creating a catalog of data chains as a first step is advisable.
+The concept of critical data elements will assist in prioritizing the documentation of data chains.
 After the initiative’s scope is limited to a reasonable level, the documentation of the data chain(s) will take place.
-The documentation of data lineage can be done either manually, or be automated, or you can choose a combination of both.
+Data lineage documentation can be done manually or automated, or you can choose a combination of both.
 The deliverables of all other sub-capabilities are required to connect them in the description of the data chain.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.